 Wait for a few hours to allow the paint to dry.

 STEP 4: Finishing touches

 We then used the stencil to paint the round circles with blue paint and added pink glitter.

 Once dried, we used a Sharpie to go over all the black lines to give a sharper image and we cut out the border.
-This is our finished picture.
+This is our finished picture on the top.